ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

   * A group of 5000 healthy women aged 45–75 years was identified at the beginning of 1981 and followed up for five years.
 During this period, 20 new cases of breast cancer were  detected.
 Hence, the risk of developing breast cancer in this population during this five-year period was 20/5000 = 0.4%.
   * A total of 13 264 lung cancer cases in males were diagnosed in a certain population in 1971.
 These cases were followed up for five years.
 At the end of this follow-up period, only 472 cases were still alive.
 The probability of surviving during this five-year period was 472/13 264 = 3.6%.
 Thus, the probability of dying during the period was 100% – 3.6% = 96.4%.

 In the second example, the measures are risks, as they represent the proportion of lung cancer cases who were still alive (or who died) at the end of the follow-up period out of all cases diagnosed at the beginning of the study.
 These calculations assume that all individuals were followed up for the entire five-year period (or until death if it occurred earlier).
 These measures are often called survival and fatality ‘rates’; this is incorrect as, by definition, they are proportions.
-Risk is a measure commonly used to quantify the survival experience of a group of subjects
+Risk is a measure commonly used to quantify the survival experience of a group of subjects.

 Odds
 ****